History of the Algarve - Al-Gharb - Learn its origins and all its history.

 The region’s whitewashed buildings, often adorned with intricate tile work, also reflect Moorish influence, creating a unique blend of cultural aesthetics that continues to draw visitors today.

-The Reconquista and the Integration into Portugal
+History of the Algarve during the Reconquista and the Integration into Portugal (12th - 13th Century)

 The fall of Moorish rule in the Algarve was part of the larger “Reconquista,” a centuries-long effort by Christian forces to reclaim the Iberian Peninsula.